Is He Cheating Or Are You Paranoid? Signs To Look For

 Therapy may be able to help with concerns related to infidelity

 If you are concerned that your husband or boyfriend is cheating on you, you may benefit from speaking with a licensed therapist.
 If you don’t feel comfortable talking to a therapist about your concerns in person, you might consider online therapy at BetterHelp.
-Also, if you’re partner is willing, you may both benefit from couples therapy, which can be conducted online at Regain.
+Also, if your partner is willing, you may both benefit from couples therapy, which can be conducted online at Regain.

 One five-year study found that 60–80% of couples who underwent counseling after infidelity were able to reconcile, and many of them reported greater relationship satisfaction afterward.
 Therapy may also be able to help with feelings of persistent but unfounded suspicion.
 A 2018 paper reported that the majority of people pursuing cognitive therapy for jealousy experienced “a significant improvement on all jealousy measures.”